 Research shows that there are certain types of experiences you can give your baby to build those lasting connections.
 And the good news is, they’re all easy to do.

 If your newborn could talk, here’s what they’d ask you for to help build their growing brains:

 Progressively complex high-contrast images

-Decades of research show that time spent looking at high-contrast images is important for a baby’s cognitive development.
+Decades of research show that time spent looking at high-contrast images can contribute to the development of a baby’s visual perception—their brain’s ability to receive, interpret, and respond to visual stimuli.
 Until about the fifth month, babies use their eyes as a primary source of information for how the world works.
 Once your baby’s eyes start to coordinate, they’ll be drawn to high-contrast images.